FAIRERdata/IRiDiuM-Glossary/developer's manual/README.md

 1. After making your changes, save your files and ensure the Flask server is still running.
 2. Open a web browser and navigate to `http://localhost:5000`.
 Refresh the page.
 3. Open `docs/index.html` in your web browser and refresh the page.
 You should now see the updated version of the HTML.

+## Encoding Complications

+Please note that Github Pages is encoded using UTF-8; therefore, any symbols not in UTF-8 will be shown as a � symbol.
+Correct these symbols in the source file Google sheets and then use the new file as the input file.
+Examples of characters that may have issues are accented characters or variates of symbols (ï, é, “, ”, —).